Whatever It Takes, June 2020

 Cork’s Holly Bough, 2019

-My essay ‘Five Moments in Sport’ will be published in the 2019 issue of The Holly Bough, due out in November 2019.
+My essay ‘Five Moments in Sport’ was published in the 2019 issue of The Holly Bough.

 The Holly Bough is Cork’s foremost Christmas publication, since 1897, with over 250,000 readers worldwide.